Azerbaijan–NATO relations: Bilateral visits

 NATO delegation has paid reciprocal visit to Baku in the framework of its cooperation with Azerbaijan.
 NATO Secretaries-General Jaap de Hoop Scheffer (2004–2009), Anders Fogh Rasmussen (2009–2014) visited Azerbaijan and held meetings with the President and Minister of Foreign Affairs of Azerbaijan in November 2004, and In September 2012 respectively.
 Secretary General's Special Representatives (Robert Simmons (2004–2010), James Appathurai) for the Caucasus and Central Asia paid visits to Azerbaijan in February and November 2005, April and October 2006, March and September 2007, June 2010, July 2011, February and July 2012, May 2013, July 2014, February 2016.

 José Lello, President of the NATO PA, visited Baku on March 5, 2008.
 Deputy Secretary General of NATO Claudio Bisogniero visited Azerbaijan on 16 December 2008 and met with high-level officials of Azerbaijan to discuss the issues of common interest.

 In September 2017, Chairman of the NATO Military Committee Petr Pavel also visited Azerbaijan.
 He met with the Chief of Defense of the Azerbaijan Armed Forces and First Deputy Defense Minister, General Najmaddin Sadikov and had a discussion on the benefits of NATO – Azerbaijan partnership, Azerbaijan's participation in NATO-led operations, in addition to regional and European security.

-The President Ilham Aliyev met with NATO Secretary General Jens Stoltenberg during his visit to Brussels on 23 November 2017 and discussed NATO-Azerbaijan cooperation and security issues in South Caucasus.
+Azerbaijani President Ilham Aliyev met with NATO Secretary General Jens Stoltenberg during his visit to Brussels on 23 November 2017 and discussed NATO-Azerbaijan cooperation and security issues in South Caucasus.
+Between 9–11 July 2024, Azerbaijani Foreign Minister Jeyhun Bayramov participated in the NATO 2024 Washington summit.

+On November 6, President of the Republic of Azerbaijan Ilham Aliyev received a NATO delegation.
+During the meeting, President Ilham Aliyev emphasized that the Azerbaijani Army has been aligned with NATO standards and highlighted the close cooperation between the Azerbaijani and Turkish armed forces within this framework.
+He noted the importance of expanding relations between Azerbaijan and NATO.
+President Aliyev also stated that cooperation between Azerbaijan and NATO in areas such as regional development, energy security, and other strategic directions remains on the agenda.